TrevionHuang/sfpay/README.md

 # sfpay
-An async/await version of sfpay
+An async/await version of sfpay.

 ## Installation
 ```